University of Idaho: Student organizations

 Many students participate in a wide variety of over 200 clubs and organizations.
 Clubs range from sports to faith based, and everything in between.
 Palousafest is a fair that brings clubs and students together, and is a way for students to find out more about how to get involved with extracurricular activities.
 The fair is usually the weekend just before the fall semester starts.
 The literary journal Fugue is published at the university.

 Greek life

-The University of Idaho is home to 18 housed fraternities, 10 housed sororities, and 6 multicultural Greek organizations that make up more than 20% of the student population, and over 44% of the students who live on campus (around 1,800 students).
-This fraternity and sorority community is unique in that it's one of the few that allow freshmen to move in first semester as a living option, as opposed to waiting until second semester or sophomore year.
-This system works very well for the university and the students, with the Greeks having the highest GPA for 9 consecutive semesters as of Spring 2011.